 Instructor & Leader Training Overview

-The American Institute of Kenpo (AIK) Instructor and Leadership Training Program (ITP) was developed over decades and continues to be developed with a focus on incorporating new relevant information while maintaining a careful and responsible process of evolution that will continually improve the skills and knowledge of our instructing staff and leaders.
-It was through diligence and attention to detail that this work came in to existence.
-The AIK Senior Staff has spent countless hours, days, and months in research and study, distilling information from many sources to provide a training course that will benefit both the newest Leader, and hone the skills of the most experienced Instructor.
+The American Institute of Kenpo (AIK) Instructor and Leadership Training Program (ITP) has been meticulously developed over several decades and is continually being refined to incorporate pertinent information while adhering to a rigorous and responsible evolution process.
+This process aims to enhance the skills and knowledge of our instructing staff and leaders.
+The AIK Senior Staff has dedicated countless hours, days, and months to research and study, distilling information from various sources to create a comprehensive training course that benefits both new leaders and experienced instructors.

 American Institute of Kenpo Founder